PandasDrive/contracting_world/README.md

 - How to strategically apply for jobs
 - What security clearances they need
 - How to navigate career paths
+- Where to find actual job opportunities
+- What salaries to expect
+- Which companies match their background

 **Secondary**: Experienced contractors who want to:
 - Explain the industry to newcomers
 - Visualize the contract lifecycle
 - Understand company hierarchies
+- Research career advancement opportunities

 ## 🌟 Key Educational Components